How to Dye Eggs With Whipped Cream & Food Coloring

 An egg shell is a semi-permiable membrane meaning that although it contains the egg, things can (and do) pass through the shell into the egg.
 An egg shell can allow particles such as carbon dioxide and oxygen to pass through.. and I’d guess bits of shaving cream ingredients too!

 Now, if you look at the ingredients in a can of shaving cream… I’m pretty sure you wouldn’t eat most of it!
-This recipe was created as a safer, tastier alternative!
+This recipe was created as a safer, tastier alternative to shaving cream easter eggs!

 These produce very cool pastel colored eggs with unique swirls and patterns.
 The coloring is not vibrant once the whipped cream is rinsed off.